oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     **`oci-api-private-key.pem`**

-5. In most cases, you do not need to download the public key; however, you will download the public key for potential future use. click **Download Public Key**.
+5. In most cases, you do not need to download the public key; however, you can download the public key for future use. click **Download Public Key**.
 The public key is downloaded to your Web browser's default directory such as the **Downloads** folder in MS-Windows.
 A checkmark is displayed next to the **Download Public Key**.

     ![Download public key.](./images/download-public-key.png " ")